A Silicon Valley View

 Venue: San Jose State University, San Jose, CA

 The forum launches scientific inquiries for new ways and addressing emerging challenges in engineering Lean and Agile Enterprises, where Design Thinking replaces the culture of planning meetings.

 The purpose of research in this field is to critically analyze these frameworks and methods, validate them, redesign and improve them for new realities.

 The purpose of practice is to inform about the experiences, challenges, and new opportunities while applying these frameworks and methods.

-While there is a growing concern about many aspects of these methods and frameworks that necessitates profound dialogue and collaboration of researchers and practitioners, conducting research, creating new knowledge, validate it and publish it, it seems that various regional and global Agile gatherings (Scrum, SAFe, etc.) are only about the practice of Agile.
+While there are growing concerns about the current Lean-Agile frameworks that necessitates profound dialogue and collaboration of researchers and practitioners, most of regional and global Agile gatherings (Scrum, SAFe, etc.) are focused only about the application of Lean-Agile.

 Academic research combined with industry experience forums is a gap in solving for the organizational challenges for the Lean-Agile Enterprise and Ambidextrous Organization needed today.

 The Lean-Agile community largely thinks that academia is falling behind the industry innovation and the research community thinks that the industry is driven by the Agile hype that rarely yields the desired results.

 This forum aims to bring these two counterparts together to study Lean and Agile in the context of a holistic enterprise.
 To explore the extent an enterprise and its organization need to be redesigned for new ways of working.
 To discuss the crucial role of leadership in a successful Lean-Agile Enterprise Transformation.

 Innovation is a major focus for academia and similarly for industry.
 Therefore, this forum’s objective is to address the converging and diverging point of views, align expectations, and produce outcomes to advance Lean-Agile.